 Several approaches have been identified to assist in reconciling positions in these debates, most of which are dealt with in the IIA booklets.
 The first of these is a two-pronged approach, containing provisions in an investment agreement not to lower environmental or labour standards in order to attract investment, coupled with commitments to enforce (and work to enhance) domestic laws in these areas.
-A newer version of this approach, which has enjoyed support from the labour community, is to enshrine these commitments in the treaty itself, as has been done in Articles 5 (Environment) and 6 (Labor) of the recent United States/Jordan Free Trade Agreement (USTR, 2000).
+On the labour community, is to enshrine these commitments in the treaty itself, as has been done in Articles 5 (Environment) and 6 (Labor) of the recent United States/Jordan Free Trade Agreement (USTR, 2000).
 A third approach is a political commitment to address these issues with firms directly.
 One example in this regard is the OECD Guidelines for Multinational Enterprises, which sets out recommendations to enterprises on these and other issues, and couples them with commitments

-&lt;sup>10 This may be termed the NAFTA approach, at least as far as the environment is concerned, whereby Article 1114.2 on "not lowering standards" is coupled with a "side agreement" including institutional mechanisms for follow-up on environmental law enforcement through the North American Agreement on Environmental Cooperation (see NAAEC, 1993).
+This may be termed the NAFTA approach, at least as far as the environment is concerned, whereby Article 1114.2 on "not lowering standards" is coupled with a "side agreement" including institutional mechanisms for follow-up on environmental law enforcement through the North American Agreement on Environmental Cooperation (see NAAEC, 1993).
 Labour issues are also covered by a side agreement to which signatories pledge domestic enforcement of laws and other regulations in this area, assisted by the North American Agreement for Labour Cooperation (see NAALC, 1993).